 A silvery kingfisher sits on a branch.

-The Agusan Marsh is a wetland ecosystem in the Philippines.
-It is made up of marshes, lakes, rivers, and swamps that connect.
+The Agusan Marsh is a complex wetland ecosystem in the Philippines.
+It is made up of interconnected marshes, lakes, rivers, and swamps.

 I come to this place to photograph what lives here.
 The Agusan is home to many plant and animal species—including more than 200 endemic and migratory birds.
 It is a crossroads for the birds.
-Some come from as far as Russia, Japan, and China in winter.
+Some come from as far as Russia, Japan, and China during winter.
 It is also home to more than 100 species of flowering plants and trees.

 Here, the landscape changes from water to land by season.
-During the wet or rainy season, it becomes a vast bay.
-It stores rainwater.
-It shields the land from tropical storms.
-It protects cities and towns from floods.
+During the wet or rainy season, it is transformed into a vast bay that stores rainwater and buffers tropical storms called typhoons.
+It protects cities, towns, and villages downstream from floods.
 It also absorbs pollutants and improves the quality of water that flows.
 Water lilies, trees, and ferns act as filters by cleaning the water.

 Despite being a protected area, the Agusan Marsh is in trouble.
 Climate change is a constant threat.
-The water levels in some areas are falling due to drought.
+The average water level of the marshes and lakes is decreasing from prolonged drought.

-At the same time, recurring typhoons have caused havoc.
+At the same time, frequent and severe typhoons have caused havoc.
 This is especially true in the floating communities of the Manobo, where their stilt houses are destroyed by flooding.

 A purple swamphen rests amid water lilies.